 However, there’s a side to Berlin beyond Tresor and Club Mate.
-It’s one of the hottest cities for startups, remote workers, writers, and creative types of all kinds — and because of that, it’s packed with fantastic spaces for working, fueling your caffeine addiction, and mixing with freelancers and entrepreneurs from around the world.
+It’s one of the hottest cities for startups, remote workers, writers, and creative types of all kinds.
+Because of that, it’s packed with fantastic spaces for working, fueling your caffeine addiction, and mixing with freelancers and entrepreneurs from around the world.

 Oslo Kaffebar brought Scandinavian coffee culture to Berlin.
-You’ll find great coffee, freelancers on every stool and a range of art hung up on the walls.
-The Kaffebar regularly has exhibitions which are a great way to meet local artists.
+You’ll find great coffee, freelancers on every stool, and a range of art hung up on the walls.
+The Kaffebar regularly has exhibitions that are a great way to meet local artists.
 Check the website to find more information about their Friday night parties.

 The ambiance of a Berlin café like this is unrivaled.
 It’s also a quick and easy way to make friends with locals, since you can easily communicate even if you don’t speak German (which many cafés have been criticised for).
 If the sound of a coffee machine doesn’t distract you, it’s time to open your laptop and get to work.

 Special Interest: Coffee cups are made from recycled coffee grounds.

 Food: Cakes and cookies are baked in-house, meaning you’ll likely be very tempted when a new batch is pulled from the oven.
 If you’d prefer to avoid the inevitable sugar crash, opt for the cafe’s sandwiches instead.

 Cost: Grab yourself a coffee and you won’t regret it.
 People usually spend up to an hour and a half here, but if your coffee is topped up, you can definitely spend the afternoon at the large table at the back.

 Sunday: 10am to 6pm